grafana/grafana/docs/sources/alerting/set-up/provision-alerting-resources/_index.md

 You can export both manually created and provisioned alerting resources.
 You can also edit and export an alert rule without applying the changes.

-For detailed instructions on the various export options, refer to [Export alerting resources][alerting_export].
+For detailed instructions on the various export options, refer to [Export alerting resources](ref:alerting_export).

 ## View provisioned alerting resources